flatironinstitute/ccn-software-sfn-2025/docs/source/full/live_coding/03_nemos_advanced.md

 cv_df[["param_basis__basis", "mean_test_score", "rank_test_score"]]
 ```

-Unsurprisingly, position comes up as the predictor with the larger explnatory power and speed adds marginal benefits.
+Unsurprisingly, position comes up as the predictor with the larger explanatory power and speed adds marginal benefits.

 For the next project, you can use all the tools showcased here to find a better encoding model model for these hyppocampal neurons.